Dr. Ch. Shashi Kumar1, Dr. B. Rami Reddy2, Dr. N. Phani Kumar3

 A set

-endowed with a vector-valued metric is
+endowed with a vector-valued metric

 called generalized metric space.
 The notions of convergent sequence, Cauchy